BEAM-Labs/denovo/README.md

 4. RankNovo: A framework for combining any set of de novo models for combined power of accurate predictions

-5. crossNovo: A unified model combining knowledge learnt from both NAT and AT model
+5. crossNovo: A unified model combining knowledge learnt from both NAT and AT model (best single-model performance so far)

 6. Reflection based model: a model that allows for CoT and self-correction.